adrianblakey/slot-car-ecom/README.md

 It's closed - despite the [AM32 firmware](https://github.com/AlkaMotors/AM32-MultiRotor-ESC-firmware) being readily available the SBM gets a custom build of this code and there's no information to explain how a hobbyist might want to make similar updates, to not only the code but also the hardware design.
 And there's no clarity around the intellectual property ownership.

-The hardware design is good however we wanted something that could respond faster, and operate from a lower starting voltage, andoperate at higher voltages and current.
+The hardware design is good however we wanted something that could respond faster, and operate from a lower starting voltage, and operate at higher voltages and current.
 These capabilities are all captured in the [requirement's document](https://github.com/adrianblakey/slot-car-ecom/blob/main/docs/slot-car-ecom-requirements.ods) that you'll find in the "docs" directory.

 Its cost is still a little too much for most people.
 The cost of electronics is a function of the parts' costs.
 A good rule of thumb is that the final cost of a part is about 4 times the constituent parts cost.
 Therefore, by making informed parts choices that might say save a cent or two while still optimizing performance, a much more cost effective design can be produced.
 We think we have done this.

 # The Files

 In this repo you'll find the complete set of KiCad files for the design in the directory AART11-2023-12-13_115145.
+We chose KiCad becuase it's freely available and there's plenty of information to describe how to use it.

 The AART is our partnership acronym.
 In the same way Pete/Bob/Richard called theirs SBM - we've given ours the catchy name: Adrian And Richard's Technology (AART) and I suppose it reflects the fact that it really is a work of art.

 The board itself is called a Remora.
 I named our first prototype this because it was a little add-on board for a commercial drone ESC (HAKRC BLHeli_32 Bit 35A 2-5S ESC) that clung to the top - a bit like the [remora fish](https://en.wikipedia.org/wiki/Remora) clings to a shark.
 Richard liked the name and persuaded me to keep it for the product - cause it sort of sticks to a slot car chassis I suppose.
 It's printed on the PCB - if you don't like it - well I hope you know what to do :-)